 Patrons can register for BARD to access digital downloads of books and magazines.
 Contact Talking Books for more information.

 The Special Needs Services has many technologies available to assist the visually or hearing impaired located in the Center for Adult Learning.

 For the visually impaired:

-- Zoomtext is available at Main and all branches at the ADT compatible workstations.
+- Zoomtext is available at Main and all branches at the ADA compatible workstations.
 Windows has accessibility features on all the other computers.
 Call your nearest location for more information.